-Unutar EGSO-a Odbor za praćenje istočnog susjedstva osnovan je 2004. kao posebno tijelo zaduženo za odnose s civilnim društvom u zemljama istočnog susjedstva.
+Odbor za praćenje istočnog susjedstva osnovan je 2004. kao posebno tijelo EGSO-a zaduženo za odnose s civilnim društvom u zemljama istočnog susjedstva.
 Odbor za praćenje obično se sastaje četiri puta godišnje i njegovi članovi aktivno sudjeluju u aktivnostima Istočnog partnerstva kao što su multilateralne platforme Istočnog partnerstva i Forum civilnog društva Istočnog partnerstva.

 On 26 September, the European Economic and Social Committee (EESC) approved an own-initiative opinion to mark the 10th anniversary of the Eastern Partnership (EaP).
 In this opinion, the EESC acknowledges the important achievements of this initiative, but also calls for further reforms in the areas of democratisation and fundamental freedoms.
 The opinion insists on the need to strengthen the role of civil society and to provide credible EU membership prospects to EaP states.